 The Outcome of Serving a 3-Day Notice in Texas

-If the tenant takes the first option, they can choose to move out or fix the violation.
+As per the Texas property code, if the tenant takes the first option, they can choose to move out or fix the violation.
 There are many factors that could determine how likely the tenant is to obey the notice.
 For example, it could involve their current financial situation and the fear of getting an eviction on their rental history.

-If you win the eviction lawsuit against your tenant, the court will issue you with a Writ of Possession.
+If you win the eviction lawsuit against your tenant, the justice court will issue you with a Writ of Possession.
 This is a legal document that serves as the tenant’s final notice to move out.